 Gingivitis is a mild, often reversible form of gum disease.
-In gingivitis, there is inflammation of the gum tissue, which surrounds the teeth.
-If left untreated, gingivitis can progress to a serious condition called periodontitis (inflammation of the support tissue and bone).
+If left untreated, gingivitis can progress to a serious condition called periodontitis.

 Copyright © Nucleus Medical Media, Inc.

-Gingivitis is caused by a substance that forms on teeth called plaque.
+A substance that forms on teeth called plaque causes gingivitis.
 Plaque is a sticky material, composed of bacteria, mucus, food, and other substances.
 It hardens to form tartar or calculus.
 When plaque is left on the teeth for an extended period of time, it can lead to gingivitis.
 Toxins produced by bacteria in dental plaque irritate the gum tissue and cause infection, inflammation, and pain.

 Symptoms may include:

 The dentist will examine your teeth and gums, assessing them for swelling and areas where the tissue is pulling away from the teeth, forming a pocket.
+The dentist may probe trouble spots to see how deep the pockets are.
+X-rays can assess potential damage.
 Early diagnosis of the problem enables prompt treatment and the possibility of reversing the condition.
-It is important to see your dentist every six months for a cleaning because gingivitis may have no symptoms in the early stages.

 Gingivitis therapy aims to remove the irritating plaque and prevent its return.

-Thoroughly brush and floss your teeth.
-Use a soft-bristled toothbrush held at a 45° angle to the line where your teeth and gums meet.
-An electronic toothbrush may make brushing easier for patients with physical limitations.
-Replace the brush when the bristles become bent, frayed, or every 3-4 months.
+Thoroughly brush and floss your teeth with a fluoride toothpaste.
+Use a soft-bristled toothbrush or a powered toothbrush held at a 45-degree angle to the line where your teeth and gums meet.
+Replace the brush or powered toothbrush bristles when the bristles become bent, frayed, or every 3-4 months.
 Move the brush in small circular movements along the gumline and chewing surfaces of your teeth.

-The dentist may recommend additional self-care treatments, such as massaging the gums with a rubber tip.
+The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip.
 Rinses to fight bacteria and plaque build-up may help some patients.

-If an area has progressed to periodontal disease, surgery or medication may be required.
+If an area has progressed to periodontal disease, surgery or medication (usually antibiotics) may be required.
 Treating an underlying medical problem may improve the health of your gums.

-In patients with recurring or persistent gingivitis, the dentist will evaluate whether some other condition may be contributing to the gum disease.
+In those with recurring or persistent gingivitis, the dentist will evaluate whether some other condition which may be contributing to the gum disease.

 American Academy of Periodontology